Notion Retrospective Template: Complete Guide for Agile Teams

 The Reality

 Notion is a documentation tool adapted for retrospectives, not designed for them.
-This creates friction that purpose-built tools avoid.
+With 67% of Scrum Masters saying retrospectives are the most valuable Scrum ceremony (State of Agile Report, Digital.ai), this creates friction that purpose-built tools avoid.

 Setting Up Retrospectives in Notion